mitchest/BEES-ecocomp/README.md

 9 May: version control with git - Will C
 http://wcornwell.github.io/versionControl/git_intro.html#1

 4 April: basic data manipulation in R - Andrew L
+(check out the code in the repo: "subset")

 15 March: loops and logical operators in R - Mitch L
 (check out the code in the repo: "introToLoops.R")